 We offer classes for our public school students in grades 1-8.
 The classes for grades 1-8 are held on Monday evenings from 6:45 – 8:00 pm.
 Classes typically begin in September and end in early May.

 The yearly schedules for our PSR classes are posted to our website in August.

 Tuition is $55 per student for parishioners (with $150 family maximum) and $75 per student for families not registered in our parish.
 Payment of tuition is expected to be paid with the registration form.
 Tuition is waived for parents who volunteer as catechist or catechist’s aides.
 No child will be denied a religious education due to a lack of payment.
 If you need tuition assistance, please contact the Religious Education office at 347-2071.

 All PSR Catechists and Aides must be Catholic, attend Mass regularly, and follow the laws of the Church in their daily lives.
 They must be committed to preparing and following the established religious curriculum and lesson plans.

 PSR Catechists and Aides are encouraged to attend the spiritual formation classes for catechist certification offered by the Archdiocese.

-The Archdiocese requires all volunteers to do an online background check and attend the Child Protection Decree orientation class called Virtus.
-For questions about Virtus, please contact Randi Hom, OLV Virtus Coordinator, at 347-8824 or [email protected]
+The Archdiocese requires all volunteers to do an online background check and complete the SafeParish edition of Protecting Children from Sexual Abuse training session, as well as complete interactive video-based SafeParish™ quarterly bulletins on Child Protection.
+For questions about SafeParish, please contact Stefanie Busch, OLV Safe Environment Coordinator, at [email protected] Click here to get started.

 MONDAY MEMO - Our newsletter is sent home on the first Monday of every month with each student.